sauppb/sauppb.github.io/docs/index.md

 ## Current / Future Projects
-### Unnamed Schedule Builder
-I am planning on building some sort of software that I can use to build schedules for events.
-I am still in the brainstorming and designing phases, so I haven't started writing any code yet.
-The biggest challenge I have ran into so far is the state explosion of all the different variables that might effect how a schedule is built.
-I also do not have much time to work on personal projects as of now.

 ### Course Material
 I want to submit some course material that I make for the early Computer Science classes for those who are interested.
 More to come soon.